modular-magician/puppet-google-storage/README.md

   The team.

 ##### default_object_acl[]/role
+Required.
 The access permission for the entity.

 ##### `lifecycle`